ShipsWithCannons/ProjectEuler/README.md

 I'm interested in learning how to use a language to the full potential.
 Performance will not be the focus, doing things as straight-forward as possible will.

+### No comments?
+No explanation?

+It's still Project Euler.
+One of the joys from solving these challenges comes from solving the problem yourself.
+While the code should be easy to follow it's left as an excercise to the reader why I did it and why it's producing the correct results.
+Don't you dare to write production code without comments when magic is happening!

 ### Multiple languages?

 Being able to solve a problem using a tool (read: programming language) is good.